-When you find your teacher tell him that you want to take the IELTS test.
+When you find your teacher, tell him you want to take the IELTS test.

-Tell him that you want to improve your general English.
+Tell him you want to improve your General English.

 The first thing he should do is give you a speaking and writing test.
 He needs to see where you are going wrong and how to help you.

-From these tests he can determine your level and the main errors that you make.
+From these tests, he can determine your level and the crucial errors that you make.

 Trust me when I say this — Mistakes are good.
 They are your best friends.